arantespp/arantespp.com/posts/books/getting-things-done.md

 - **It clarifies focus.** It makes things clearer.
 Sometimes, things grow clearer just by asking, "What are we really trying yo accomplish here?"

-- **It examples options.** It's a paradox.
+- **It expands options.** It's a paradox.
 Defining a clear purpose gives you focus, but at the same time, it expands your thinking about how to make a desired result happen.
 If the purpose is well defined, you can think in options because you know which one of them is viable or not.

 #### Principles